TiraLabra/Testing-and-rmq/README.md

 Note that the scope and documentation of this project is not appropriate for an actual data structures and algorithms project.
 This is intended to provide a primer into unit and performance testing with java (and gradle).
 Additionally there may be some general notes about code and project structure.

+Additionally this project has a working [gradle setup](build.gradle) for Jacoco and [Checkstyle](config/checkstyle/checkstyle.xml) that may be useful for people doing the project course.

 # RMQ

 RMQ or range minimum query simply means that given an intervall in an array, we want to find the minimum in that interval.
 So for examplme given the array `{2, 4, 5, 1, 8, 3, 7, 2}` and the (zero indexed closed) range `[0,3]` we should find the range minumum of 2 at index 0.